The Madrid Tennis Master is back

 To really appreciate one of Madrid’s most iconic buildings there is no better way than to visit it in the manner in which it was designed to be experienced.
 The Teatro Real’s staging of the Richard Strauss opera Capriccio provides such an opportunity, taking place between the end of May and the beginning of June.
 The majestic setting, the world class acoustics, the romantic music of Richard Strauss, what better way to discover one of Madrid’s premier cultural attractions with all the pomp and ceremony that goes with the opera.

 Giacometti in the Museo del Prado

-Alberto Giacometti the sculptor best know today for his exaggerated human figures that seem to occupy the territory between abstract and figurative is currently being commemorated by Madrid’s most iconic museum, the Museo del Prado.
+Alberto Giacometti, the sculptor popularly known today for his exaggerated human figures that seem to occupy the territory between abstract and figurative, is currently being commemorated by Madrid’s most iconic museum, the Museo del Prado.

 Madrid en Danza

 This year, 2018, one of the most established dance festivals in Spain, Madrid en Danza (Madrid in Dance) is celebrating its 33rd edition.

 Noches del Botánico - El Real Jardín Botánico de Alfonso XIII